pablo-meier/Pablog/posts/2018-11-17-bye-facebook.md

   dump the data before I left, but it's laborious and I don't know when I'll get the chance.

-* Unsuprisingly, it's where almost all photos of my life are.
+* Unsuprisingly, it's where almost all photos of my life for the past decade are.
 I should really pull those down.
-It looks like most tools that could assist with this don't work anymore, largely because Facebook, like most other VC companies, neutered their APIs (see [the end of ThinkUp][27], or [OAuth of Fealty][28]).
+It looks like most tools that could assist with this don't work anymore, largely because Facebook, like most other VC companies, neutered their APIs, in part for security (Cambridge Analytica) but also because they already got what they wanted, which wasn't a better ecosystem, but monopoly power and financial dominance (see [the end of ThinkUp][27], or [OAuth of Fealty][28]).

 I still hold out some hope I'd write tools to pull these down.